-Carve-out Guarantees In Commercial Mortgages
+Carve-Out Guarantees In Commercial Mortgages

 The carve-out guarantee gives a commercial lender the authority to require payment for a commercial real estate loan beyond the actual value of the property if foreclosure happens.
-Depending on the wording of the carve-out guarantee, the lender has the ability to seek damages or the entire loan amount if there are any violations of the note or commercial mortgage loan agreement.
+Depending on the wording of the carve-out guarantee, the lender has the ability to either seek damages or the entire loan amount if there are any violations of the note or commercial mortgage loan agreement.

 Also called a “bad boy” carve-out, a carve-out guarantee often applies when the borrower or guarantor of the loan engages in serious violations—like misrepresentations of the property, fraud, theft, or voluntary destruction of real estate—that impact the value of the property or loan.
 This guarantee therefore gives the lender immediate financial recourse against such acts.